jon-kuehn/brooks-law/README.md

-h1 Brooks' Law
+# Brooks' Law

-p Only the best!
+Only the best!